MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-sss-cdn.md

 ---
 # Add the SharePoint Success Site CDN to your M365 Learning Pathways solution

-If you already have [Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) solution provisioned, you can add the SharePoint Success Site Content Pack to your tenant's M365 Learning Pathways without provisioning the SharePoint Success Site template.
-In the learning pathways Admin page, you can add a reference to the SharePoint Success Site CDN (Content Delivery Network), so the SharePoint Success Site content can be delivered through the Learning Pathways Web part.
+If you already have [Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) solution provisioned, you can add the SharePoint Success Site Content Pack to M365 learning pathways without [provisioning the SharePoint Success Site template](https://docs.microsoft.com/sharepoint/provision-sss).
+In the learning pathways administration page, you can add a reference to the SharePoint Success Site CDN (Content Delivery Network), so the SharePoint Success Site content can be delivered through the Learning Pathways Web part.

-## Add the SharePoint Success Site CDN
+### Add the SharePoint Success Site CDN

 1. From the Learning Pathways SharePoint site, select **Home** and then **Learning pathways Administration**
 2. Select the elipsies (…) and then **Add Content Pack**

 ![Image learning pathways admin page](media/sss-lp-version.png)

-3. Select **Custom Content Pack**, and then add the details as shown below and then select **Save**
+3. Select **Custom Content Pack**, and then add the details as shown below and then select **Update**

 ![Image of the SharePoint Success Site CDN details](media/sss-cdn.png)